roytang/blog/content/post/2016/09/investigating-the-drug-killings.md

   * Are the involved officers under any sort of administrative or criminal liability for carelessness in such situations?
   * Do we have data on the incidence rate of suspects killed in custody during the president's term in Davao?
 How did it compare to other areas?

-Non-suspects killed during any sort of police operations ("collateral damage&#8221;):
+Non-suspects killed during any sort of police operations ("collateral damage"):

   * Are there any such incidents?
   * In case there are such incidents, are the involved officers under any sort of administrative or criminal liability?
 Is there any automatic investigation or counseling for the officers involved?

-Vigilante killings ("cardboard killings&#8221; and riding-in-tandem killings):
+Vigilante killings ("cardboard killings" and riding-in-tandem killings):

   * How many such incidents have been recorded and are under investigation by the police?
   * What are the statuses of these investigations?
 What priority is given by to these cases?